ptrifonoff/java-features/README.md

 # A brief history of Java language features as code
 This project is for those, who are already familiar with Java and want to study new significant language features since Java version 9 by stepping through code instead of reading through blog posts.
+Because one line of code says more than a thousand words ;-)

 ## How to use the samples
 * The samples in this project are meant to be self-explanatory or with little